RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball

 where $n$ is the number of rolling elements, $f_r$ is the shaft speed, $d$ is the diameter of the roller, $D$ is the mean diameter of the bearing (the center between the inner and outer ring diameter), and $\phi$ is the contact angle in degrees with respect to the radial plane.
-Each frequency defines a critical band, $cb$.
-These frequency bands are critical during the evolution of a bearing failure as illustrated in Fig. \ref{fig:defect_preogression}.
+Each frequency defines what is called a critical band, $cb$.
+These frequency bands are critical during the evolution of a bearing failure as illustrated in Figure \ref{fig:defect_preogression}.
 We denote the collection of five critical bands as $CB = (cb_i)_{i=1}^{5} = (\text{BPFO}, \text{BPFI}, \text{BSF}, \text{FTF}, \text{SF})$.